david-schofield/dcsm-type-helper/README.md

 typeIs(1); // { array: false, date: false, nan: false, number: true, function: false, regexp: false, boolean: false, null: false, undefined: false, object: false, string: false, symbol: false, bigint: false }
 typeIs(1).number; // true
 ```

-## License

-This project is licensed under the UNLICENSED - see the [LICENSE](LICENSE) file for details.

-I hope that helps!
-Let me know if you have any other questions.